 Remember that the Tom Clark Student Lounge is located a short distance from the library entrance, and is a comfortable place to eat full meals and non-library friendly foods.

 Cell phones should be set on vibrate or silent mode while you are in the library.
-Cell phone calls should be made or received in the library’s 2nd floor entry area, the 3rd floor Law Student Collaborative Study Space, or the 4th floor elevator area.
+Cell phone calls should be made or received in the library’s 2nd floor entry area, the 3rd floor Law Student Collaborative Study Space, or in a library conference room.
 Please do not make or receive calls in other areas.

 Please notify a member of the library staff if any library materials or furnishings are in need of repair.
 Damaging furniture, books or any other library property is prohibited.
 Persons responsible for such defacement will be charged with the costs of necessary repairs or replacement.

 Children under the age of 16 should be accompanied by an adult at all times in the library.

 Please respect the rights of others when using the library.
 Excessive noise and offensive conduct or language is not permitted in the library.
 Please report any issues to a library staff member.
 Threatening or dangerous behavior will be reported to The University of Texas police department immediately.
 Abuse of library policies may result in the suspension of library privileges.